 All States that have an income tax.
 We can also prepare Non-Resident and Part-Year Resident State returns if required, though extra charges will apply for us to prepare more than one State.

 Yes, beginning with Tax Year 2010 each return that we professionally prepare must be filed electronically per IRS.
 Not only will you get your refund back quicker, but you’ll also have the peace of mind knowing that your Federal and State tax returns were filed and accepted.
 Even if you owe money, it’s nice to know your tax information has been accepted by the taxing authorities.

 What's the purpose of the Electronic Filing Instructions?

 Convenience.
-Tax e-form™ users can call any time of the day to authorize the electronic filing of their taxes using their touch-tone phone.
-The Electronic Filing Instructions are optional – you can leave the section blank, or you can choose not to activate your instructions when you call in if you do not wish to file electronically at the time you call, or if you would rather authorize the electronic filing of your taxes by the traditional method of using a signature form.
+Tax e-formSM users can authorize the filing of their taxes any time after receiving their tax forms, either by phone, by email, or by video chat.
+The Electronic Filing Instructions are optional – leave the section blank, or choose not to activate your instructions when you call in if you do not wish to file electronically or if you would rather authorize the electronic filing of your taxes using the IRS Form 8879 signature authorization.